Transfer Policies for Undergraduates

 In order to receive a transcript evaluation, you’ll need to request an official transcript from your prior institution.
 Acceptable official college transcripts are issued directly from the institution, either by mail or electronically.

-Transcripts sent by email should arrive and in the original sealed envelope to be counted as official
+Transcripts sent by email should arrive in the original sealed envelope to be counted as official.

 Please send all official college transcripts to:

 An official transcript can also be submitted through an electronic transcript database provider such as Scrip-Safe, Docufide, Parchment, National Student Clearinghouse, or others.
 This electronic transcript should be sent directly to Liberty via the school’s system.
 When an email address is requested, use “email@example.com”.

 If you have completed secondary education or college-level academic coursework outside of the U.S. please have your transcripts evaluated by a credential evaluation service provider that is a member of the National Association of Credential Services (NACES®).